wohaco/despace/zz_jsi_corp.md

 |Link| <https://www.jsicorp.jp/> |
 |Tel| +81-3-5204-2711, ℻: … |

 **Japan Space Imaging Corporation (JSI)** is a pioneer of satellite remote sensing commercial services in Japan.
-Major Shareholders: Hitachi, Ltd. and Mitsubishi Corporation.
+Major Shareholders: Hitachi and Mitsubishi.
 Founded 1998.05.11.

 Our business: